 This will help you ensure no other business can run their corporation under the same name.
 Let’s explore step by step process of registering a business name; keep reading.

-How Do You Register a Name for a Business: Step by Step Guide
+How to Register a Name for a Business: Step by Step Guide

 The registration process for a business name varies from state to state and from one business structure to another.
 But, the general procedure is as follows: